Columbia University campus

 Do Columbia Masters programs require GRE?

-No single rule.
+There is no single rule.
 Some programs require GRE, some make it optional, some don't accept it.
-Engineering and data science programs more likely to require it.
+Engineering and data science programs use GRE more often.
 Always check the specific program page.

 Is GMAT required for Columbia MBA?

-Yes.
-Columbia Business School requires GMAT (including Focus) or GRE.
-See: MBA Admissions Strategy.
+Columbia Business School requires GMAT (including Focus) or GRE for all MBA applicants.

 Is NYC too expensive for students?

-Living costs are higher than most college towns.
-However, internship access and earning potential also offset this — many students work at NYC firms during summers and term-time.
-See: Education Loan Guide.
+Living costs in NYC are significantly higher than most college towns.
+However, Columbia's location also provides stronger internship access and earning potential — many students offset costs through part-time work and summer internships at NYC firms.

 What is Columbia's Core Curriculum?

-A structured set of courses in humanities, literature, philosophy, science, and writing required for Columbia College undergrads.
-It builds intellectual breadth and analytical thinking.
-Students who enjoy rigorous discussion love it.
+Columbia College undergraduates complete the Core Curriculum — a structured set of courses in humanities, literature, philosophy, science, and writing.
+It builds intellectual breadth and critical thinking.
+Students who enjoy rigorous discussion love it; those who prefer early specialization may find it challenging.